All Episodes

 So these guys are going to pretend that they were trusting others and didn't really read the documents they signed.

-Sean, I think it could be one very important thing that may go towards the question of intent.
+Sean, I think there's going to be one very important thing that may go towards a question of intent.

 If they knew they were leaking false information, they were trying to sustain an investigation that was not sustainable.

-That is gonna be an area to watch very closely in the next few weeks.
+That is going to be an area to watch very closely in the next few weeks.

 I agree with that.